c1972/zva-plus/README.md

 2. Companies pay license fees for access to a pre-screened, high-quality candidate pool.

 This creates an inverted cash flow with dual benefit: applicants gain credibility, employers save costs and avoid poor hiring decisions.

+## Business Plan
+The full business plan is available in the [Wiki](https://github.com/c1972/zva-plus/wiki).

 ---